 autoResponseLatency is a number setting the latency for generated responses (sec).
 Or you can set a 1×2 vector <cd>[l1 l2]<cd> for a random latencies between <cd>l1<cd> and <cd>l2<cd>.

-response is response value, e.g. a key number or translated value using translateResponse above.
+response is response value, either raw or translated using translateResponse above.

 responseScore: If you turn on response scoring using scoreResponse above, score is recorded here.